kohlidevops/myregisterapp/README.md

 Create a Personal Access Token in GitHub that is your source code repository

  	Settings - Developer settings - Tokens(Classic) - Generate new token
+  	Copy the Token to configure GitHub credentials in next step.

 Configure GitHub credentials in Jenkins

+ 	Jenkins - Manage Jenkins - Credentials - System - Global credentials
+  	Add - Username with password
+   	username - kohlidevops
+    	password - GitHub Personal Access Token - which was created in last step ID - github
+      	create a credential